milosriki/video-edit/CHIMERA_INTEGRATION.md

+Bar chart

+Service Error Information
+Cloud Run container instances that exceed their allowed memory limit are terminated.
+Consider increasing the memory limit of your Cloud Run service.
+Troubleshooting guide
+Recent samples Learn more
+11/20/25, 7:40 AM
+'Memory limit of 256 MiB exceeded with 284 MiB used.
+Consider increasing the memory limit, see https://cloud.google.com/functions/docs/configuring/memory'
+-
+View Logs
+11/20/25, 7:23 AM
-# How to Connect "Project Chimera" (Fastest Setup)
+'Memory limit of 256 MiB exceeded with 260 MiB used.
+Consider increasing the memory limit, see https://cloud.google.com/functions/docs/configuring/memory'# How to Connect "Project Chimera" (Fastest Setup)

 You want to use the powerful AI/NLP/RAG capabilities from your **Chimera** project while keeping the logs in **PTD Fitness Demo**.
 Here is the fastest way to do it.